 The Satechi USB-C Power Meter is an inexpensive tool designed to help you answer these questions.
 We decided to put it to the test, and see if we could answer a few questions for ourselves while we were at it.

 The Satechi USB-C Power Meter is a compact little device that is designed to be operated in-line with your USB-C devices.
-This means that you plug the meter itself into your USB-C port, then your charger plugs into the back of it.
+Similar to a USB Data Blocker, this means that you plug the meter itself into your USB-C port, then your charger plugs into the back of it.
 On the face of the device, there is a compact OLED display that provides some information about the current that is passing through it.
 It’s pretty simple in terms of functionality, but we were still surprised at just how useful the output wound up being.